-- There will be no tournaments for any NWAC sport until further notice. - No overnight travel unless approved by presidents of each school participating and the NWAC office. - LCC's athletic plans are located in Appendix D of the Safe Back to School Plan.
+- There will be no tournaments for any NWAC sport until further notice. - No overnight travel unless approved by presidents of each school participating and the NWAC office. - No spectators are allowed at any NWAC member college athletic event.
+As a part of the planning process LCC will develop plans for each of the following return-to-play phases: gray, red, yellow, green and blue.
+LCC's athletic plans are located in Appendix D of the Safe Back to School Plan.